 RLT may seem like a cutting-edge treatment developed by modern science, but it’s been studied since the 1990s, when NASA began experimenting1 with different colors of light to increase plant growth in space.

-This non-invasive treatment is a popular service offered at dermatologist clinics, spas, weight loss centers, and doctor’s offices.
-It can even be used at home, as many FDA-approved red light therapy devices can be purchased to keep in your house.
+This non-invasive treatment is a popular service offered at dermatology clinics, spas, weight loss centers, and doctors’ offices.
+You can even purchase your own red light therapy device so you can reap the benefits right at home.

 How Does Red Light Therapy Work?

 When the light generated by an RLT device hits your skin, specific wavelengths of red light penetrate the skin and are absorbed by special molecules in your skin cells known as chromophores.
-This is meant to promote activity in the mitochondria, which are the powerhouses of the cells in your body that create energy.
+This is meant to promote activity in the mitochondria, which are the powerhouses of the cells responsible for energy production.

 This light exposure can increase adenosine triphosphate (ATP) production in the mitochondria, which fuels many types of exercise.

-In addition to boosting ATP production in mitochondria, RLT can improve blood flow, reduce inflammation, and even reduce oxidative stress, a process that plays a major role in aging skin2
+In addition to boosting ATP production in mitochondria, RLT can help improve blood flow, reduce inflammation, and even reduce oxidative stress; a process that plays a major role in aging skin2.

-If these benefits are real, RLT would be a powerful tool for recovery and anti-aging, but as always, we should examine scientific research rather than rely on marketing claims.
+If these benefits are real, RLT would be a powerful tool for recovery and anti-aging.
+As always, though, we should examine scientific research rather than rely on marketing claims.

 Scientific Benefits of Red Light Therapy